carobarreirov/todo-react/README.md

 - `Task` is a child component used to render individual tasks.
 It receives its props from the `App` component and also triggers the update and delete functionalities by invoking the corresponding functions passed down from the `App` component.

 The styling of the app is managed via the `App.css` file.
-It follows a minimalistic soft UI approach with a lively color scheme centered around pink (#e26565).
+It follows a minimalistic soft UI approach with a lively color scheme centered around pink.

 ## License